 - Small farms need particular attention.
 Smallholder oil palm cultivation can contribute to positive social developments, but proper support is important to overcome technical and financial constraints.
 On average, palm oil yields are much lower on small farms than on large company plantations.
 These yield gaps could be reduced through better training and better access to credit and technologies.

 - The landscape design must be optimized.
 Large-scale monoculture plantations are associated with low biodiversity and ecosystem functions.
 But mosaic landscapes, where smaller oil palm plots are intermingled with forest patches and other natural landscape elements, can help to preserve many of the important ecosystem functions, often without large reductions in palm oil output.

 - Sustainability certification can play an important role in kickstarting desirable environmental and social trends.
 The Roundtable on Sustainable Palm Oil (RSPO) is an international certification initiative that has recently gained significant market share.
 A few national initiatives also exist.
 One challenge for certification schemes is to clearly define strict sustainability criteria and enforce them at scale, especially in a smallholder context.
 Here, further improvements are still required.

 For further details, readers are referred to a recent review article by Matin Qaim and co-authors on the environmental, economic, and social consequences of palm oil production.

-23 November 2020 we organise a free webinar with Dr Matin Qaim.
-Please click on the image to register.
+23 November 2020 we organised a free webinar with Dr Matin Qaim.
+Click on the image to listen to the recordings.